ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Related Works

 \subsection{Facial Manipulation}

-Facial manipulation refers to the controlled modification of facial attributes in a given image or video to generate the desired visual content, including identity, expression, age, and hair color.
-In recent years, leveraging the remarkable success of Generative Adversarial Networks (GANs) in image synthesis, numerous GAN-based algorithms \cite{choi2018stargan,tang2021attentiongan,siddiquee2019learning,wu2019relgan,li2021image} featuring diverse architectures and constraints have been developed to facilitate facial manipulation \cite{liu2023gan}.
-Some researchers have opted to release their work as open-source on public platforms, providing pre-trained models and executable scripts, thereby significantly reducing the technical barriers for users to generate high-quality, high-fidelity fake images and videos.
+Facial manipulation refers to the controlled modification of facial attributes in an image or video to produce desired visual content, such as identity, expression, age, and hair color.
+In recent years, leveraging the success of Generative Adversarial Networks (GANs) in image synthesis, numerous GAN-based algorithms~\cite{choi2018stargan,tang2021attentiongan,siddiquee2019learning,wu2019relgan,li2021image} with various architectures and constraints have been developed to enable facial manipulation~\cite{liu2023gan}.
+Some researchers have released their work as open-source on public platforms, providing pre-trained models and executable scripts, thereby greatly lowering the technical barriers for users to generate high-quality, high-fidelity fake images and videos.